Bjelland og Grindum

-Bjelland og Grindum or Bjelland og Grindheim is a former municipality in the old Vest-Agder county, Norway.
+Bjelland og Grindum (or sometimes Bjelland og Grindheim) is a former municipality in the old Vest-Agder county, Norway.
 The administrative centre of the municipality was the village of Bjelland where Bjelland Church is located.
 The 294 km2 municipality existed from 1838 until 1902.
 It was located in the Mandalen valley in the northern parts of the present-day municipalities of Lyngdal and Lindesnes in what is now Agder county.